fddvisuals/nuclear-flowchart/SVG_FILTERING_IMPLEMENTATION.md

 1. **"All" Filter**: Shows all elements regardless of category or status

-2. **Category Filters** (Fuel Production / Fuel Weaponization):
+2. **Category Filters** (Fuel Production / Weaponization):
    - When a category filter is active, only elements within that category's main group are shown
    - Multiple category filters work with OR logic (show if in ANY selected category)
-   - Example: Selecting both "Fuel Production" and "Fuel Weaponization" shows all boxes
+   - Example: Selecting both "Fuel Production" and "Weaponization" shows all boxes

 3. **Status Filters** (Operational / Destroyed / Unknown / Construction / Likely Destroyed):
    - When a status filter is active, only elements within matching status groups are shown